 Outcome

-We presented a design which was better suited to users’ wants, needs and lifestyles.
+Corporation Pop presented a supercharged design which was better suited to users’ wants, needs and lifestyles.
 It was something that was more broadly usable because of its improved accessibility, and far more engaging than its predecessor.

 Key outcomes